lesh3000/AddingAnnotationsFromXML/README.md

-# Add and convert on fly PDF annotations from XML
+# Add and convert on the fly PDF annotations from XML

 points of interest:
 - convert IBM annotations on the fly to GdPicture.NET annotations